 5 questions, each question is rated on a scale of 1-5 grade as follows.

 Grade 1: Below expectation (<50%) - Unable to demonstrate a good understanding of the fundamental innovation marketing principles and concepts.
-Unable to apply the innovation marketing principles and concepts to deal with the issue(s).
+Unable to apply the innovation marketing principles and concepts to deal with the issue(s).<%1%0%> Grade 2: Poor fit (50-65%) – Able to demonstrate some level of understanding of the fundamental innovation marketing principles and concepts yet unable to apply the innovation marketing principles in practice.

 Grade 3: Good (66-75%) – Able to demonstrate level of understanding of the fundamental innovation marketing principles and concepts yet still confused with the application of the innovation marketing principles in practice.